Dealing with Money in Argentina: Cash, Credit Cards, and Change

 Using Credit & Debit Cards 🛑

-Credit cards are left for the end on this post because until recently foreigners tended to avoid using credit or debit cards at all, erm, costs.
+Credit cards are left for the end on this post because until 2022 when the more favorable MEP rate was created, foreigners tended to avoid using credit or debit cards at all, erm, costs.

-It can be hard for people not accustomed to carrying cash to get used to this, but Argentina is definitely a cash economy for visitors.
+It can be hard for people not accustomed to carrying cash to get used to this, but Argentina is definitely a cash economy, although locals have adopting credit and debit cards more widely.

 If you get out of the tourist zone you will find many restaurants and stores do not accept credit cards, so carrying cash is still recommended.